adamfeuer/starcat-optoisolator-shield/README.md

 This is an opto-isolated digital input/output shield for the Arduino Due.

-It's good for noise-free synchronization of digital equipment (push-buttons, etc.) with an Arduino Due system.
+It's good for low-noise synchronization of digital equipment (push-buttons, etc.) with an Arduino Due system.
 The optical isolation enables the connection of otherwise-noisy external circuits or equipment, preventing ground or power supply noise from affecting sensitive ADC measurements.